mohsenshafiei/mohsenshafiei/README.md

 - **Creative Problem Solving:** I enjoy solving challenges with unique, creative solutions that push the boundaries of thinking.

 #### My Goals for this year:
-- Publishing my first book 📗.
+- Publish my first book 📗.
+- Learn more about psychoanalysis.

 #### Let's Connect!
 - Ask me anything about frontend technologies, software optimization, coaching, mentoring, publishing tech-related books, and anything web-related.
-- I love coffee ☕, cooking 👨‍🍳, and natural wine 🍷.
+- **Fun facts**: I love coffee ☕, cooking 👨‍🍳, and natural wine 🍷.

 #### How to reach me: